fsimghub/populism-shiny/README.md

 - **Shared Mode:** identical options across panels
 - **Separate Mode:** independent options per panel

-The **Pooled Perspective** button accesses an aggregate, cross-case perspective, allowing users to subset results by region and date and to summarize treatment effects using mean or median diagnostic measures.
+**Pooled Perspective** accesses an aggregate view across cases, allowing users to subset results by region, date, and diagnostic measures.
+It pools treatment effects using mean or median and allows for the inverse hyperbolic sine (IHS) transformation of the data.

 Cases and options are restricted to those meeting pre-estimation requirements; availability varies by database and data coverage.
 Case names follow the scheme **ISO3 country code + treatment year**.
 Detailed information on individual populist cases is in the Appendix of the accompanying paper.